Founder and executive director

 Journalist and web editor

-Clément Le Merlus joined Forbidden Stories as an investigative journalist in 2020.
+Clément Le Merlus joined Forbidden Stories as a journalist in 2020.
 He is also in charge of web editing and is the Safebox Network’s project officer.

 Sara Guglielmi has been in charge of administration, finance and fundraising for Forbidden Stories since August 2020.